mnlipp/ResourceBundleTranslations/doc/index.rst

 ..
-Resource Bundle Translations documentation master file, created by sphinx-quickstart on Fri Feb 17 13:10:16 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   This file is part of the Resource Bundle Translations package.
+   Copyright (C) 2012 Michael N. Lipp

 Welcome to Resource Bundle Translations's documentation!
 ========================================================